 Nikon D300S versus Canon 7D

-The Nikon D300S and the Canon EOS 7D are two enthusiast cameras that were revealed to the public, respectively, in July 2009 and September 2009.
+The Nikon D300S and the Canon EOS 7D are two enthusiast cameras that were officially introduced, respectively, in July 2009 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Nikon has a resolution of 12.2 megapixel, whereas the Canon provides 17.9 MP.

-An illustration of the physical size and weight of the Nikon D300S and the Canon 7D is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D300S – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Nikon D300S and the Canon 7D are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D300S – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is somewhat smaller (3 percent) than the Nikon D300S.
 Moreover, the 7D is slightly lighter (8 percent) than the D300S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.